[Edited version - originally posted on July 28, 2016]

 10. Be a good neighbor, but hold your ground, too.

 We see line drying as an elegant and nostalgic act – what says home-sweet-home better than beautiful, sun-kissed linens blowing in the breeze?
 Of course, not everyone pictures this time-honored tradition the same way.
-You may have neighbors that can′t appreciate the view.
+You may have neighbors that won't appreciate the view.
 If that′s the case, play nice, but remind them of the benefits that line-drying brings.
-"Today, the name of the game is living a cleaner and greener life," says Cynthia.
+"Today, the name of the game is living a cleaner and greener life," says Cindy.
 "I would hope neighbors would respect that line drying your clothes is in deference to that."